Frequently Asked Questions

 Why is there an adoption fee?

 Since we depend on private donations, we rely on adoption fees to help cover the cost of caring for the cat/dog until it has been adopted.
 Our adoption fees help cover the cost of: spay/neuter, shots, microchip, vet care, food, and other necessary expenses.
-We do not make any profit from the adoption fees; in fact, the adoption fees usually do not even cover the expenses incurred by the cat or dog.
+We do not make any profit from the adoption fees; in fact, the adoption fees usually do not cover the expenses incurred by the cat or dog.

 Why should I adopt from CCAD?